MetPX/sarracenia/docs/source/Contribution/Development.rst

 - upload the release to launchpad.net, so that the installation of debian packages using the repository succeeds.
 - upload the release notes and binaries to github.com.
-- increment the version for future commits to v2_dev or v03_wip.
+- increment the version for future commits to v2_dev or development.

 Versioning Scheme
 ~~~~~~~~~~~~~~~~~